CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

 ### Setup
+- NOTE: setup uses 2 NVIDIA A5000 RTX GPUs with 24GB VRAM each, and 32GB RAM (inferencing most likely works with)
 - Download the data for track #3 [here](https://www.aicitychallenge.org/2023-data-and-evaluation/)
 - Download the checkpoint (SLOWFAST_8x8_R50) from the MODEL_ZOO.md and place file in checkpoints folder (must edit the checkpoint path in slowfast config)
 - create an empty folder within the repo where the video clips will be dumped